Miami Dolphins vs. New York Jets NFL Week 11 Odds, Plays and Insights for November 21, 2021

 Over/under insights

-- Miami's games this season have gone over 44.5 points three of 10 times.

-- New York has combined with its opponents to score more than 44.5 points in six of nine games this season.
+- Miami and its opponents have gone over the current 44.5-point total in three of 10 games (30%) this season.

-- Sunday's over/under is 8.9 points higher than the combined 35.6 PPG average of the two teams.
+- The combined points per game average of the two teams, 35.6, is 8.9 points fewer than Sunday's over/under.

-- This contest's total is 13.6 points under the 58.1 these two squads combine to give up per game in 2020.
+- This contest's total is 13.6 points lower than the 58.1 these two squads combine to give up per game in 2020.

 - Dolphins games this season feature an average total of 46.0 points, a number 1.5 points higher than Sunday's over/under.